Appetizers & Snacks

 Can I use frozen cauliflower?

-Can I make these without panko crumbs?
+Can I make this without panko?

-Can I make this in the air fryer?
+Can I make buffalo cauliflower in the air fryer?

 Is buffalo cauliflower healthier than buffalo wings?

-More Healthy Snacks and Sides to Try
+More Appetizers and Sides to Try

 Did you love these cauliflower florets?
 Feel free to let us know what you think in the comments section, and don’t forget to rate this recipe!